SAURAV1601/Artificial_Intelligence/README.md

 #### Assignment 1

-Solution for Sokoban Game using depth first search(DFS), breadth first search(BFS), greaady algorithm and A* search.
+Solution for Sokoban Game using depth first search(DFS), breadth first search(BFS), greedy algorithm and A* search.

 #### Assignment 2